 A Search Alone Can Ruin a Reputation

 The execution of a search warrant in a case involving an alleged computer crime often involves a large joint task force.
-As a result, it is not uncommon for multiple vehicle, police cruisers, evidence trucks, vans, and even mobile computer forensic units to descend upon a person’s residence during the search warrant execution.
+As a result, it is not uncommon for multiple vehicles, police cruisers, evidence trucks, vans, and even mobile computer forensic units to descend upon a person’s residence during the search warrant execution.
 Needless to say, the presence of the many vehicles, in combination with the number of law enforcement officers, will not go unnoticed by the neighbors, and in some cases, the media.

 Inevitably, the questions, rumors and suspicions swirl.
 The searches can often take a number of hours and can attract quite a crowd at times.
 Clients have contacted me during the execution of a search at their business or residence and I have often arrived on scene while the search is being conducted.
 Oftentimes, upon arrival, the first thing I notice is the number of law enforcement vehicles in the driveway and street.
 Then, the number of officers on the property and, inevitably, the neighbors peering out their window shades or “working” on something in their garage or lawn (essentially observing the scene).